Skip to main content

 • Review the particular state with the highest age of stories (e.g., Product Definition, Accepted, Release Buffer).

-• Examine the aged items individually to determine why work has not been completed and if any support can be provided to expedite them.
+• Examine the aged items individually to determine why work has not been completed and discuss if any support can be provided to expedite them or if any improvements (experiments) need to be formed to prevent the aging in the future.

 • Tip: Clicking on the artifact link will take you directly to your native tool.